hlbao/classification_in_CSS/multiclass/README.md

 converting text to lowercase,
 removing special characters/stop words/permutations, expanding contractions, and so forth.
 "cleaned.jpeg" illustrates the appearance of the preprocessed data set.
 Additionally, the data set of cleaned comment text has been uploaded.
-Please refer to cleaned.txt.
+Please refer to cleaned.txt

 Note that certain steps of preprocessing are not always necessary and add little to the final accuracy.